AlternativeFFFF/Alt-F4/submissions/recipe_oriented_factorio_life/recipe_oriented_factorio_life.md

 _Research center module, which doesn't need an output station_

-![thermal power plant module](figure/thermal_power_plant_module.png) _Thermal power plant with landfill to place on water.
+![thermal power plant module](figure/thermal_power_plant_module.png) _Thermal power plant with landfill to place on the water.
 Or you can use [Landfill Everything](https://mods.factorio.com/mod/LandfillEverything) to prepare the site._

 ![rocket silo module](figure/rocket_silo_module.png)
 _Rocket silo module.
 Independent logistics robot network are be used within the module.
 The bottom station is for materials needed to build rockets, and the station on right is for payloads of the rocket, usually satellites._